-Landing pages are great, but they’re useless if they don’t convert.
+Landing pages are great, but they’re a useless part of your digital marketing campaigns if they don’t convert.

-This guide outlines factors that will increase the conversions from a landing page.
+This guide outlines factors that will increase the conversions from a landing page for your B2B lead generation.
 Some you’ll know already - punchy header, engaging copy - but some of the juicier insights may be new to you.
-So read on!

-What is a landing page?
+What is a Lead Generation Landing Page?

 The argument being that riding on emotional coat-tails will be less effective in a B2B environment as buyers will have processes in place around their purchase.
-They will report to accounting departments, their managers, stockholders, and so on.
+They will report to accounting departments, their managers, stakeholders, and so on.

 A cryptic statistic by Unbounce suggests that if you have a 12% conversion rate, you're doing better than about 90% of competitors.
 This isn’t the clearest answer, but it’s not a question that lends itself to one.

 We suggest focussing on internal benchmarks with the view to improve these over time.
 A/B testing and effective reporting will give increasingly accurate internal engagement metrics, ideally leading to tweaks and refinements to increase it further.

 Mailchimp gives a fantastic breakdown of various email metrics across industries which may provide a useful comparison of rates between industries, although remember they are two very different channels so the actual percentages are unlikely to marry up.